Beware of Rent-to-Own Agreements

-A rent-to-own home may seem like a good choice if you want to buy a home right now but need a little time to save for a down-payment or build up your credit rating.
-But at LawNY, we have noticed that some landlords “sell” the same home over and over again.
+A rent-to-own or land contract may seem like a good choice if you want to buy a home right now but need a little time to save for a down-payment or build up your credit rating.
+But at LawNY®, we have noticed that some landlords “sell” the same home over and over again.

-Tenants sign a rent-to-own agreement, move in, and fix up the home.
-After six months or so, the landlord finds a reason to evict the tenants and keeps all of their money and their improvements.
-Then the landlord gets someone new to sign a rent to own agreement.
+Buyers sign a rent-to-own agreement or land contract, move in, and fix up the home.
+After six months or so, the landlord-seller finds a reason to evict the buyer and keeps all of their money and their improvements.
+Then the seller gets someone new to sign a rent to own agreement.

 (c) Legal Assistance of Western New York, Inc. ®